 - Garnish: mint leaves

-- Steep the tea, star anise, cardamom, cinnamon, vanilla, tamarind, and almond extract in the boiling water for 5 minutes.
+- Steep the tea, star anise, cardamom, optional cinnamon stick, vanilla bean, tamarind powder, and almond extract in the boiling water for 5 minutes.

 - Strain the tea.

 - Stir in the sugar and sweetened condensed milk until both are completely dissolved.

 - Pour the tea over the ice, leaving an inch or so of space at the top for the evaporated milk.